 Why it matters

-…to Utilities and Grid Operators.
-For every kilowatt hour (kWh) of electricity consumed in a commercial building, more than 2 kWh have to be produced, due to production, transmission and distribution losses.
-For that reason, Energy efficiency has been established as the highest priority for many utilities.
+To Utilities and Grid Operators.
+Utility and grid operators are in a desperate race to control electricity demand, especially peak demand, as a way to control emissions and postpone the need to build new power plants.
+A kilowatt hour saved in a building means more than two kilowatt hours saved when production, transmission and distribution costs are considered.
 While demand response has gained notoriety for curtailing peak loads, energy efficiency and conservation offer permanent load shedding—that is, changing a building’s load shape so there is a new, lower peak.

 To the Planet.
 We need electricity.
 We also need to use it more efficiently to reduce greenhouse gases.
 Commercial buildings in the U.S. consume 18.82 quads of energy a year.
 Saving even ten percent of that would be the equivalent of Taking 30 million cars off the road.